 Not to mention – and this is BIG – the top-notch service from the Rocky Mountaineer team and gourmet breakfast and lunch served onboard every day of the journey.

 The only thing missing in 30 years of providing luxury train travel?
 A route in the United States.

-Rockies to the Red Rocks: Rocky Mountaineer Luxury Train Travel from Denver to Moab
+Rockies to the Red Rocks: Luxury Train Travel In The US

 All that changed in 2021 when the Rocky Mountaineer launched its first ever US-based route, a scenic journey from the snowy mountains of Denver, Colorado, to the red rock formations of Moab, Utah.
 Along the way, the train passes canyons, mountain peaks, colorful deserts and hoodoos – and you get to cross the Continental Divide, with a tasty bevvy in hand if you so desire.